shivanshdave/2020-432/not_this_semester.md

 ## Text Analysis and Text Mining

 I recommend [Text Mining with R: A Tidy Approach](https://www.tidytextmining.com/) by Julia Silge and David Robinson

+## Using tidymodels instead of caret

+Alison Hill has a great post on [tidymodels](http://www.rebeccabarter.com/blog/2020-03-25_machine_learning/) which in some ways is the successor to the `caret` package to help you do machine learning things within the tidyverse.
+Next year's course will use this approach, certainly.